 Many historians and researchers today believe our Savior's birth took place in 5 B.C.
 Biblestudy.org's timeline of Jesus' entrance into the world agrees with this assessment, placing our Savior's birth on Saturday, September 2.
 Since, however, the current calendar system has been in use for hundreds of years, no one has seriously suggested renumbered our dating system.

 In spite of its long history of usage, there is a growing movement in the world that does not want to reference years with what they feel is a "religious bias" toward Christianity or the Bible.
 This system uses the same year number people are familiar with but references the period before and after Christ's birth by a different description.

 Instead of using A.D. to mark years after the birth of Christ, the new system uses the abbreviation C.E. (short for Common Era) as a replacement.
 The abbreviation B.C.E., short for Before the Common Era, replaces B.C. when referencing years before Jesus' birth.

-In our next lesson, we will visit the life of the first individual who will help us construct a basic timeline of the Bible.
+In our next lesson, we will review the life of the first individual who will help us construct a basic timeline of the Bible.
 This person's name is Adam.